 Denny Marie Post, 67, has served as a Director since May 2018.
 Ms. Post previously served as Co-President of Nextbite, a leader in virtual restaurants and a pioneer in online order management, from June 2022 to May 2023.
 She also served as the Chief Executive Officer of Red Robin Gourmet Burgers Inc., a casual dining restaurant chain, from August 2016 and as President from February 2016 until April 2019.
 She previously served as a member of the Red Robin Board of Directors.
 Prior to that, Ms. Post served as Executive Vice President and Chief Concept Officer of Red Robin beginning in March 2015.
 Ms. Post joined Red Robin in August 2011 as Senior Vice President and Chief Marketing Officer.
-Prior to her role at Red Robin, Ms. Post served as the Senior Vice President and Chief Marketing Officer.
-Prior to her role at Red Robin Vice President of Global Beverage, Food and Quality for Starbucks Corporation as well as the Senior Vice President and Chief Concept Officer for Burger King.
+Prior to her role at Red Robin, Ms. Post served as the Senior Vice President and Chief Marketing Officer at T-Mobile USA.
+Ms. Post previously held the roles of Senior Vice President of Global Beverage, Food and Quality for Starbucks Corporation as well as the Senior Vice President and Chief Concept Officer for Burger King.
 Ms. Post also held several management positions for KFC USA, KFC, Pizza Hut and Taco Bell Canada while she was employed with YUM!
 Brands, Inc. She also serves on the boards of Vital Farms (VITL), Bluestone Lane Holdings, and Libbey Glass.